-Sometimes the practice will share information with other NHS organisations that do not directly care for you, such as the Clinical Commissioning Group.
+Sometimes the practice will share information with other NHS organisations that do not directly care for you, such as the Integrated Care Board (ICB).
 However, this information will be anonymous and does not include anything written as notes by the GP and cannot be linked to you.

 We will not share your information with organisations other than health and social care providers without your consent unless the law allows or requires us to.

 NHS National Data Opt-out

 Whenever you use a health or care service, such as attending Accident & Emergency or using Community Care Services, important information about you is collected in a patient record for that service.
 Collecting this confidential patient information helps to ensure you get the best possible care and treatment.

 The confidential patient information collected about you when you use these services can also be used and provided to other organisations for purposes beyond your individual care where allowed by law.

 You have a choice about whether you want your confidential patient information to be used in this way.
 If you are happy with this use of information, you do not need to do anything.
 If you choose to opt out your confidential patient information will still be used to support your individual care.